 There are things to consider before sending out a phishing test.
 This article is a simple guide on what to know beforehand.

 Before rolling out a security awareness campaign, I would want some data about my population and how susceptible they are to phishing attacks.
 Conducting a baseline phishing test will give me some data to work on.
 Data is king, especially in security.

-If you’re going phish about topics that include pay, bonus, or any other salary related information, you may want to check with your HR team.
+If you’re going to phish about topics that include pay, bonus or any other salary-related information, you may want to check with your HR team.
 They will have some insights you may be privy to regarding attitudes towards pay and compensation.
 Getting a fake phishing test is sometimes humiliating in and of itself, but if you’re teasing someone about pay and bonus, then it might make them really upset.
-Upsetting our users is not our goal, teaching them is.
+Upsetting our users is not our goal; teaching them is.

-Utilizing just a little empathy will go a long way in gaining our users trust and support.
+Utilizing just a little empathy will go a long way in gaining our users’ trust and support.
 They may be hourly staff or working their butts off to hit company deadlines.
-Having a negative impact could lower morale or put security in the penalty box, which could result in future messaging to fall on deaf ears.
-Our job is to build a security culture, not be annoying or out to get people.
+Having a negative impact could lower morale or put security in the penalty box, resulting in future messaging falling on deaf ears.
+Our job is to build a security culture: not be annoying or out to get people.

 What’s the culture and demographics of your company?
 Are they a sophisticated culture that may be less susceptible to phishing, or not?
 These are factors that will determine the difficulty level of your test.
 Make the test too difficult or easy, and your data may not reflect reality.
 Take a look at some actual phishing campaigns you may have received lately and mimic those.